The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Multiplication, Gerstenhaber and BV

+In the cyclic situation for an operad with a unit $1\in \O(0)$ for $\mu$, one can define degeneracy maps via $s_i(a):=a\circ_i 1$.
 Then one can define the operator $B=s(1-t)N$ on the complex $\Op$ with the differential $d$ (or the sum of the internal differential and $d$).
 On the reduced complex is just $sN$.
 The calculation in \cite{cyclic} shows that \begin{thm} For a cyclic operad, $B$ is a differential on the reduced complex and descends to a BV operator for $\mu$ on the cohomology.
 Moreover the induced bracket agrees with the one coming from the Gerstenhaber structure. \end{thm}

 This type of BV operator is internal and has {\it a priori} nothing to do with the external $\Delta$ we considered above.
 They also yield different Gerstenhaber brackets, namely $\Gbracket$ and $\cGbracket$.